Mariusthvdb/custom-icon-color/README.md

 ### History
 I've been a longtime and heavy user of [custom-ui](https://github.com/Mariusthvdb/custom-ui), and this tiny icon_color sibling is the latest adaptation.
-Minimiez, severly cut in functionality, but very useful.
+Minimized, severly cut in functionality, but very useful.
-You can read up on a bit if [history](https://github.com/Mariusthvdb/custom-ui/blob/master/HISTORY.md) how it came to this adapted version.
+You can read up on a bit at [history](https://github.com/Mariusthvdb/custom-ui/blob/master/HISTORY.md) how it came to this adapted version.